 For this reason, our goal has been the training of pastors and leaders with the goal of planting churches within their people groups.
 This will enable them to evangelize to a culture which they understand; leading more people to be reconciled to God and enjoy real lasting peace.

 When the DRC is impacted by the Gospel more African countries are likely to be impacted as well.
 Currently many pastors in Africa will walk miles to find a Bible then write down verses to preach for weeks on end over and over.

 We have already planted twelve churches in the DRC and eleven prayer groups where so many people meet.
 Some of churches that are under our leadership are located in the remote areas of the DRC, where there is a great need for medical aid.
-From 2004 to 2021 we have been able to raise up approximately 6,500 pastors.
+From 2004 to 2021 we have been able to train up approximately 6,500 pastors.